Jane Lane (author)

+Elaine Dakers (née Kidner; 27 May 1905 – 6 January 1978) was an English historical novelist, biographer and actress.
+She began her career as an actress.
+In the 1930s, she began publishing books under the pseudonym Jane Lane covering the Stuart era and 18th-century Scotland from a Catholic and Royalist perspective.

 Biography

-Jane Lane was born on 27 May 1905 in Ruislip, Middlesex, England.
+Elaine Kidner was born on 27 May 1905 in Ruislip, Middlesex, England.
 She was descended from Jane Lane, Lady Fisher.
-She is best known for her books about the Stuart period in English history and 18th-century Scotland, written from a Catholic and Royalist perspective.
+She married publisher Andrew Dakers.

 Her novel, A State of Mind, is set in a dystopian future.
 The Tablet has described Lane as "one of the few contemporary writers who excel both as novelists and historians".
 Jane Lane died on 6 January 1978.